- One Throttled Voice ...

 When I was a boy growing up in Beaconsfield, the West Island of Montreal was considered the bastion of privilege, the affluent enclave of the anglo, les maîtres chez nous!
 How things change …

 Of course it’s not merely the children and grand-children of formerly comfortable Montreal suburbanites who have suffered in Montreal’s decline at the hands of global economics and parochial ideologies.
 It’s almost everyone who steps foot on the once-magical island.

 (Remembrance Day XCIV, 2013)

 My father joined the Navy in ’43, at the age of 17.
 His part in the war was as a torpedo-man on a Canadian Corvette, the HMCS Midland, a convoy escort ship on the Atlantic “triangle run” between Boston, New York, Halifax, and St. John’s.
 (Oddly, Corvette’s don’t carry torpedoes.
 They carry depth charges.
 Tomayto, tomahto).
 The corvette was a U-boat chaser and the Midland saw “action” several times (I’m sure it always saw action, just not necessarily violent action) and got one “probable kill” of a U-boat not far off the coast of Newfoundland.
-They got called in for repairs after that and the HMCS Shawinigan took it’s place on next convoy.
-On that run, the Shawinigan was torpedoed and sank with significant loss of life.
+They got called in for a refit after that and the HMCS Shawinigan took it’s place on next convoy.
+On that run, the Shawinigan was torpedoed by Nazi U-Boat 1228 and sank with all hands lost.
+85 men died but only six bodies were recovered.
 My father knew many of those aboard.
-There’s a right place, a wrong place, a right time, a wrong time.
+There’s a right place, a wrong place, a right time, and a wrong one.